Your First Competition

 There may be two ready boxes marked out, this is where you will start your model or plug in the flight batteries.
 Always have a helper to restrain your model while preparing it for flight and carry your model to the end of the runway for takeoff.
 They will also stand behind you whilst you are flying, calling the manoeuvres and whatever else you have asked of them to say, and collect your model from the runway after landing.

 When you are called for your flight, move your model and starting equipment into the ready box.
 (Get your frequency peg if 35MHz).
 It may help with the nerves if you have a set routine at this time.
 Transmitter on - receiver on, and check controls, switch off model and transmitter.
 Check your tank is full or your batteries are fully charged.
 (If IC, turn the engine over by hand to check there is no hydraulic lock, check your glow plug is working and that your starter is connected and turning in the correct direction.
 Have you got a clamp on the fuel line, do you need to do unclamp at this time?
+How are you going to restsrain the model during cecking?

-At domestic competitions it is necessary to start your engine or plug in your flight batteries as soon as the previous competitor lands, but not before, unless you are asked to do so by the CD or flight line judge.
+At competitions it is necessary to start your engine or plug in your flight batteries as soon as the previous competitor lands, but not before, unless you are asked to do so by the CD or flight line judge.
 Any delays here may reduce the number of rounds flown in the competition so delays should be avoided.
 It is important not to panic if your engine does not fire immediately.
 Failed glow plugs have been replaced after the start signal has been given, and the model has still completed the flight within the time limits.
 At competitions like the British National Championships you will have two minutes to start your engine and eight minutes to complete the last manoeuvre in your schedule, however your 'attempt' will be terminated if your engine is not started within 2 minutes of connecting your glow lead or connecting your flight batteries.
 The flight line judge will tell you when to start your engine or connect your flight batteries, and unfortunately when your two minutes are up if you are having a really bad day.

 No matter how well prepared you are things will go wrong, even with the best prepared model and equipment, so don't be too concerned, if you need help, please ask for it.
 At a recent competition there were three pilots flying in the FAI class with one propeller and one spinner between them, so after one model had landed the propeller and spinner were handed to the next person to fly.
 These competitors were taking the opportunity to try a new propeller, but this is an example of the help available around you.